 Two years is a long time to go without getting a good night’s sleep.
-It is important for both you and your toddler to sleep soundly so that you are both functioning at your best during the day.
+It is important for both you and your toddler to sleep soundly.
+So, that you are both functioning at your best during the day.
 If you are going to stop them waking in the night you need to really believe this!

 So what can you do if your toddler still wakes every night?
 Well, it depends on why they are still waking.
-There can be a number of reasons and it is important work out why they are still waking to tackle the problem
+There can be a number of reasons and it is important to work out why they are still waking to tackle the problem

-If your two year old still uses a dummy, it may be best to stop the use of the dummy as toddlers often wake in the night needing the dummy and wake themselves up looking for it.
-It can take up to a week for your toddler to learn to settle themselves to sleep without their dummy, but it is well worth it.
+If your two year old still uses a dummy, it may be best to stop the use of the dummy.
+As toddlers often wake in the night needing the dummy and wake themselves up looking for it.
+It can take up to a week for your toddler to learn to settle themselves to sleep without their dummy.
+But it is well worth it.

 The next thing you need to do is make sure that there is no benefit to your child from waking.
 There should be no opportunity to go to your bed, have a milk drink, play or have your attention.

 Make sure that your child is ready for sleep when you put them to bed.
-Give them plenty of fresh air and exercise during the day, and stick to a regular bedtime and evening routine to help them feel secure.
+Give them plenty of fresh air and exercise during the day.
+And stick to a regular bedtime and evening routine to help them feel secure.

 If your toddler continues to wake each night, choose a good time when you are mentally able to cope with a few nights of broken sleep.
-Set a date and set up a new rule, for instance – that from Friday your child will stay in bed from when you put him or her into bed until you go in to them in the morning.
+Set a date and set up a new rule.
+For instance – that from Friday your child will stay in bed from when you put him or her into bed until you go into them in the morning.
 This gives your child advance notice and allows them to adapt to the idea.

 Talk to your child about the new rule.
-Explain what will happen if they wake in the night –that they will be returned to their bed and that you won’t talk to them.
+Explain what will happen if they wake in the night: That they will be returned to their bed and that you won’t talk to them.
 Offer a reward for them sleeping through the night – a favourite cereal or pancakes for breakfast.

 Five times a day in the days leading up to Friday, Have a chat-through with your child along the following lines:

-Jamie, starting on Friday, what is the new rule going to be about sleeping?
+- Jamie, starting on Friday, what is the new rule going to be about sleeping?
 (I sleep in my bed all night)

-What will you need to do?
+- What will you need to do?
 (Stay in my bed if I wake up)

-How will you feel if you wake up and it’s still dark?
+- How will you feel if you wake up and it’s still dark?
 (I’ll want Mummy)

-How will you handle that?
+- How will you handle that?
 (Cuddle my Bear)

-And what will happen if you stay in bed ALL NIGHT?
+- And what will happen if you stay in bed ALL NIGHT?
 (Pancakes for breakfast!)

-How will you know it is time to wake up (Mummy will come in or my magic light will come on, or the bunny on my clock will open his eyes)
+- How will you know it is time to wake up?
+(Mummy will come in or my magic light will come on, or the bunny on my clock will open his eyes)

 When they are in bed, practice a pretend ‘waking up in the night’ and get them to show you what they will do when they wake up.
-Put a few quiet toys and books right next to their bed so that if they wake early they can play with them.
+Put a few quiet toys and books right next to their bed.
+So that if they wake early they can play with them.

 When Friday comes, have chat-throughs frequently throughout the day, and especially just before they go to sleep.
 Remind them of what they need to do if they wake up in the night and how they will know that it is time to wake up.
 Make a big deal of the special breakfast they are going to get if they sleep through.
 This process allows the child to form a mental picture of themselves in bed all night and helps them feel confident that they know how to settle themselves if they wake up.

 If you think your child is waking to go to the toilet, help them go to the toilet as you go to bed.

 If your child sleeps through, make a big fuss of them and give them their special breakfast or reward in the morning.
 A few subsequent nights’ sleep should deserve a special reward and lots of positive attention for them!
-Keep telling them (and everyone you meet!) how pleased you are that they are sleeping through the night, until it becomes a habit.
+Keep telling them (and everyone you meet!) how pleased you are that they are sleeping through the night until it becomes a habit.